 If your virtualization software supports USB 3.0 emulation (which is the case if you are using VMWare or Parallels Desktop for Mac), be sure to use USB 3.0 emulation rather than USB 2.0 emulation, even if the USB port and the Wi-Fi adapter you are going to use are USB 2.0.
-Support for USB 3.0 requires Windows 8 or higher as the guest OS.
 USB configuration in VMWare is illustrated below.